Mark-Ball/terminal-app/README.md

 This displays a help message to the screen.
 The help message explains a general overview of the application, the flow of questions and responses, the error handling, and what the user needs to do at each point to progress through the application.
 The application terminates after displaying this message, so it must be called again without the -help option to progress as normal.

 Once the application is run normally (i.e. without the help option), the first thing the user sees is a welcome message.
-This message contains a 1-sentence description of the purpose of Discover Your Spirit Animal and short a instruction of how to progress through the application.
+This message contains a 1-sentence description of the purpose of Discover Your Spirit Animal and short instructions of how to progress through the application.

 >Welcome to Discover Your Spirit Animal.
 This application will help you discover what animal spirit lies within
 >